 Buy a New Queen

 The first step in requeening your hive is to buy a newly-mated queen bee.
 Contact your local beekeeping association to find a local queen, which is always the best choice.
-Sometimes, if you live in a rural area, that will mean having a queen shipped to you from across the state.
+Sometimes, if you live in a rural area, that will mean having a queen shipped to you from across the state from a honeybee supplier.

 Remove the Old Queen

-For this hive, I had a living, but poorly laying, queen bee.
-I had to find her (which was easy because she was marked) and remove her from the beehive.
-Yes, you have to kill her...though you can keep her alive for a while in case the other queen doesn't take, or use her to split off another hive.
-Most beekeepers dispatch her.
+For this hive, there was a living—but poorly-laying—queen bee who had to be removed from the beehive.
+Though you can keep her alive for a while in case the other queen doesn't take or use her to split off another hive, most beekeepers kill queens that they remove.

 Open the Hive

 Install the new queen bee in the hive.
 Begin by opening the beehive just like you would for a routine inspection (although you might want to go light on the smoke).
 Some beekeepers use sugar syrup and essential oils to mask the new pheromone smell of the queen in hopes that this will improve acceptance of the new queen by the bees.
 The choice is up to you.

 If possible, it's recommended to wait 24 hours between removing the old queen and installing the new one.
 This gives the bees more chance of accepting the new queen.